yuanbei/Nars-Wiki/Inference-Control.md

 * The durability of an item determines the decay rate of the priority by multiplying into it periodically.
 This process is responsible for the relative forgetting of items, and is normally the only one that deactivates an item, that is, there is no "inhibition" or "forced forgetting" at this level.

-* The quality of an item is mostly determined by its intrinsic value to the system, without considering its relevance to the current context.
+* The quality of an item is mostly determined by its long-term value to the system, without considering its relevance to the current context.
 It also determines the residual priority of the item where relative forgetting stops.

 In each working cycle, only the directly related items will have their budgets adjusted, which means the system may need to decide for an item how long a decay has been "overdue", and to decrease its priority for multiple decay periods.
 The system will not attempt to globally traverse the items to implement forgetting.